fabiankaraben/docsarchive-dev/content/typescript/5.2/handbook/everyday-types.md

 # Everyday Types

-In this chapter, we’ll cover some of the most common types of values you’ll find in JavaScript code, and explain the corresponding ways to describe those types in TypeScript.
-This isn’t an exhaustive list, and future chapters will describe more ways to name and use other types.

-Types can also appear in many more *places* than just type annotations.
-As we learn about the types themselves, we’ll also learn about the places where we can refer to these types to form new constructs.

-We’ll start by reviewing the most basic and common types you might encounter when writing JavaScript or TypeScript code.
-These will later form the core building blocks of more complex types.

 ## The primitives: `string`, `number`, and `boolean` {#the-primitives-string-number-and-boolean}

 JavaScript has three very commonly used [primitives ↗](https://developer.mozilla.org/en-US/docs/Glossary/Primitive): `string`, `number`, and `boolean`.